Hi.

 In its resonant engagement with Canadian history and Black labour, Ploughing Liberty powerfully evokes the ongoing complications found within the word nation.
 As provocative hybrid forms, Oluseye’s sculptures make visible what is too often forgotten or overlooked, namely that ideas of belonging and exclusion, labour and leisure, and pleasure and pain, are often deeply interconnected and indivisible.
 The sculptures challenge the viewer to think anew about what is past and present, and poignantly remind us of stories that are as enduring as the land itself.

-This article is an excerpt and and is available in full in the Spring/Summer 2023 issue of Studio Magazine.
+This article was originally published in the Spring/Summer 2023 issue of Studio Magazine.

 Focal Point: Charmaine Lurch